postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/exposing-options.md

 To create a configuration custom attribute, follow these steps:

 1. Create a class derived from <xref:System.Attribute?text=System.Attribute>.
 2. Add the <xref:System.Attribute?text=[AttributeUsage]> attribute as required.
-Typically, you will want to allow users to apply this attribute to the assembly,
+Typically, you will want to allow users to apply this attribute to the assembly and the enclosing type.
+3. Implement the <xref:Metalama.Framework.Options.IHierarchicalOptionsProvider> interface as described above.